 At present it is not too much to affirm that, taking one German state after another, a general declaration of opinion has been elicited against the authority of the Bund.
 It is that aggregate of governments, disunited from the German nation, that places the policy of Germany in contradiction to that of Western Europe.
 From this source proceed restrictions on trade, prohibitions of enlistment, submission to the decrees of Prussia.
-And Prussia, having no interest in the war, and being only intent upon consolidating her supremacy over the lesser states -of the Confederation, has gained many degrees of influence, on her own peculiar ground, while Austria, by intervening between the belligerent powers, has sought to extend her European interest to an equal extent.
-Prussia has hitherto played the more successful game, though her rival holds at present an unacknowledged sovereignty on the Danube.
+And Prussia, having no interest in the war, and being only intent upon consolidating her supremacy over the lesser states of the Confederation, has gained many degrees of influence, on her own peculiar ground, while Austria, by intervening between the belligerent powers, has sought to extend her European interest to an equal extent.
+Prussia has hitherto played the more successful game, though her rival holds at present an unacknowledged sovereignty on living profit.
+He confesses that his ignorance the Danube.

-But this federal system, by which Prussia triumphs, is fatal to the progress of Germany.
-It is not, as the Germans themselves complain, a representation of the people; but of the Cabinets.
-Small states, therefore, in which tendencies such as those of Piedmont appear, have to contend with the whole weight of the Bund, and if not crushed, are retarded.
+triumphs, is fatal to the progress of Germany.
+It is not, as the Germans themselves complain, a representation of the people; but of impossible, we think, to dispute the value of the Cabinets.
+Small states, therefore, in Mr. MECHI's services to the agriculture of which tendencies such as those of Piedmont appear, have to contend with the whole weight of the Bund, and if not crushed, are retarded.
 Perhaps a general war might break up this framework of despotism.